Keystone Pipeline: 2022 spill

 On December 7, 2022, TC Energy in Canada initiated a shutdown of the Keystone Pipeline System in response to a 9PM Eastern Time alarm signaling a loss in pressure.
 TC Energy confirmed that there had been a release of oil into a creek located in Washington County, Kansas, 20 miles to the south of Steele City, Nebraska.
 About 588,000 gallons of tar sands crude was released.
 US oil prices rose about 4% the following day following news of the leak and shutdown.
 The leak was the largest in the United States in nearly a decade.

+2025 spill

+On April 8, 2025, the pipeline suffered a rupture near Fort Ransom.

 Water supplies

 Pipeline construction could affect water supplies upstream of several Native American reservations, even though the pipeline does not lead through any tribal land.
 TC Energy is applying for permits to tap the Cheyenne River, White River (South Dakota), and Bad River (South Dakota) for use during construction primarily for drilling to install pipe, to build pump stations and to control dust.